EbrahimDewaswala/Resume/README.md

 ## 🎉 Let's Connect!

 Let's embark on an epic journey through the realms of code, creativity, and career aspirations!
-Together, we'll blaze a trail of innovation and leave a lasting legacy in the annals of cyberspace.
+Together, we'll blaze a trail of innovation and leave a lasting legacy in the world of web development.
 Join me, and let's make magic happen! 🚀✨

 ____________________________
 (c) Ebrahim Yusuf Dewaswala